tddfellow/learning-hour-evolutionary-refactoring/README.md

 _(practice: 45 min)_

-As Ensemble, discuss the recent architectural change that the team had to apply, that wasn't large-scale and wasn't completed with an evolutionary approach.
+As Ensemble, discuss the recent architectural change that the team had to apply, that was large-scale and wasn't completed with an evolutionary approach.

 Together, try to mentally return back to the beginning of that initiative and plan it anew with the